gjohnson-pitp/tqlite/readme.md

 | string | text |
 | any other vector | BLOB |

-Note that A. binding `int64`'s is not supported at the moment, and B. in the case of BLOB's, the vector elements must all be unsigned bytes, or else an error will be thrown.
+Note that in the case of BLOB's, the vector elements must all be unsigned bytes, or else an error will be thrown.

 So we can do things like this: